 The results found in Table 7 summarises the noise level recorded for this project.
-During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 14 dB(A) for the Noise Affected NML and up to 07 dB(A) for highly noise affected while noise monitor at Location 1 was within the criteria set for this site.
-It is found that many of the triggers from Location 1 are caused by workers and patience within the same room and therefore, it is recommended that the monitor is placed in a room away from work spaces and rooms with operating equipment to avoid these false triggers.
+During the monitoring period, noise monitor at Location 2 have exceeded the criteria by up to 07 dB(A) for the Noise Affected NML however, it is still within the highly noise affected criteria while at Location 2 and Location 3, the monitors have recorded an exceedance of up to 01 dB(A) and 03 dB(A) respectively.
 Further monitoring is recommended, and vibration and noise controls should be implemented to maintain the structural integrity of surrounding structures and avoid discomfort to surrounding residents.

-Table of Contents

-Exe cutive Summary ·ii
+Exe cutive Summaryi Í

-List of Figuresi iii
+List of Figuresii ii

 1. Introduction 1

 1.1 Background 1

 1.2 Site Information 1

 1.3 Objectives 2

 2. Sensitive Receivers 2

 3. Vibration & Noise Sources and Criteria 3

 3.1 Vibration Sources 3

 3.2 Noise Sources 4

 3.3 Applicable Standards 4

 3.4 Vibration Criteria 5

 3.5 Noise Criteria 7

 4. Methodology 8

-4.1 Vibration & Noise Instrument 8
+4.1 Vibration & Noise Instrument B

 4.2 Site setup and Monitoring Procedure 8

 5. Monitoring Results 9

-6. Discussion and Recommendations1 .0
+6. Discussion and Recommendations10 D

-7. Conclusions1 .1
+7. Conclusions13 3